hajimes/mmh3/paper/paper.md

 `mmh3` has appears in various scholarly papers, including a study of Indian language NLP suites [@kakwani_indicnlpsuite_2020] and another about a secure system based on probabilistic structures [@adja_blockchain-based_2021].
-It has also appeared in technical books andcomputer science texts [@gorelick_high_2020; @kumar_probabilistic_2021; @medjedovic_algorithms_2022].
+It has also appeared in technical books and computer science texts [@gorelick_high_2020; @kumar_probabilistic_2021; @medjedovic_algorithms_2022].

 ## Internet of Things